 He presented me with a selection of light and dark blue clothing and half a dozen faces and hairstyles to choose from.
 After commissioning the guys at www.minifigs.me to add the MW logo, M-Dubz was born.

 M-Dubz has single-handedly removed the headache of illustrating articles, newsletters and news-jacking on social media.
 He solved the annual Christmas card design challenge, and has started to appear in a few animated productions too.
-It’s also helped open a few new business doors.
+It’s also helped open more than a few new business doors.